This set of Genetic Engineering Questions and Answers for Experienced people focuses on “Modifications in PCR – 2”.

 d) Fluorescence is observed only when both the groups are present in proximity to each other

 Explanation: This method allows the detection of only specific molecules.
 It is so because the probes are specific for areas to be amplified.
 The probe consists of reporter at one end and quencher at the other.
 The reporter consists of the fluorescent group which fluoresce only when the quencher is released.
-Quencher is released as specific binding of probe is taking place.
+Quencher is released as a specific binding of the probe is taking place.

 Explanation: If two oilgonucleotides are used, which bind nearby to the target DNA help in quantifying the DNA.
 The first probe is meant for absorbing light and the second probe absorbs the light emitted by the first one and then re-emits it.
-DNA is quantified by measuring the fluorescence from second probe and it is possible only when both the probes are close to each other i.e. they have bound to the location near the target DNA.
+DNA is quantified by measuring the fluorescence from the second probe and it is possible only when both the probes are close to each other i.e. they have bound to the location near the target DNA.

 8. Choose the correct statement with regard to quantitative PCR?

 a) End-point PCR is favourable over real time PCR

 b) In real time PCR, quantification is done as the reaction is going on

 c) If the product measurement is done after the completion then the measurement is done by target sequence and no other factor affects it